 - Agricultural Land

-For example, raw land can be exchanged for a single family rental, or apartments or a commercial building.
+For example, raw land can be exchanged for a single-family rental, or apartments, or commercial buildings.
 Properties can be exchanged anywhere within the United States.

 Does an exchange need to be simultaneous?